 Pollinators & wildlife: Pollinated by bees.
 Attract a range of wildlife including hummingbirds, butterflies, songbirds, and small mammals.

 Ornamental: Often used as an ornamental bush, its white berries stand out against its bare branches in winter.
 Its pale pink flowers are attractive to humans, butterflies, and hummingbirds in the summer.

 Leaves: Small, 2-5 cm long leaves are ovate, rounded, or elliptical in shape and attach as opposite pairs on branches.

 Flowers: Small, 0.5 cm long, bell-shaped flowers end in drooping clusters at the tip of branches.
 They have pale pink in colour.

 Berries: Initially pale green globose berries ripen to a white colour in late summer to early fall.

-First Nations uses: The berries were crushed and used to treat burns, warts, rashes, and sores.
-The roots and stems were used in tea to treat stomach ailments.
+First Nations uses: The berries are known to be crushed and used to treat burns, warts, rashes, and sores.
+The roots and stems can be used in tea to treat stomach ailments.